-The other day the wonderful Your Paintings tweeted a link to a portrait of Cecil Beaton.
+The other day the wonderful ArtUK tweeted a link to a portrait of Cecil Beaton.
 I immediately remembered that there is an unexpected Spode connection with him.

 In 1970 the Spode company produced a plate designed by Cecil Beaton.
 It is thought that the plate was probably a special commission.
 The order was placed with Spode in Stoke in the UK through its American agents Spode Inc. in New Jersey.
 There is a record of the design as pattern number W148 in the Spode pattern books in the Spode archive.
 This records the design but gives no further information.
 It may be that a Peace organisation commissioned it.